 I can’t wait to get away from July’s thick humidity and bugs and punishing heat.
 To be in the mountains with cool temps and low humidity and nary a mosquito in sight.

 The air smells different in northern Iceland.
 It smells like blue steel and detachment.
-It doesn’t envelop you on late spring evenings like or stagnate in swamps in August like here.
+It doesn’t smother you on late spring evenings or stagnate in swamps in August like the air here.
 Iceland air comforts no one and keeps moving.

 If I concentrate, I can conjure the smell.